mala-lab/out-of-distribution-detection-resources/README.md

 ![Posthoc]: An OOD scoring function to detect OOD samples is employed based on the pretrained deep neural network.

-![Training]: Training procedure is modified to faciliate model's capability in detecting out-of-distribution samples
+![Training]: Training procedure is modified to faciliate model's capability in detecting out-of-distribution samples.

 ![Theoretical Analysis/Insights]: Theoretical justification for method is provided, or theoretical analysis is investigated to study the behavior of model on OOD data.

-![Adversarial]: Proposed methods are also evaluated on adversarial samples along with out-of-distribution samples, or an adversarial setting is also setup to evaluate the model's performance
+![Adversarial]: Proposed methods are also evaluated on adversarial samples along with out-of-distribution samples, or an adversarial setting is also setup to evaluate the model's performance.

 ![Benchmark/Observational Analysis]: New benchmark, evaluation protocol or problem setting is introduced.
 Comparison between existing methods are thoroughly demonstrated and discussed to address some research questions and provide insights on their limitation, and novel findings based on experimental results.